You’re invited! We’ve picked 9 events happening in the Cincinnati region in 2019 that we hope you’ll join us for.

 3. Show off your love of bourbon

-Our region’s bourbon offerings take center stage during the first inaugural Roebling Reserve, Oct.
+Our region’s bourbon offerings take center stage during the first inaugural Kentucky's Edge, Oct.
 4-5, 2019.
 This new, two-day fall festival features bourbon-themed keynotes, panels and classes, as well as tastings, a free music festival and bourbon-inspired menu offerings at area restaurants.
 Think of it as SXSW for all things bourbon.
 It’s also your chance to have your bourbon “passport” stamped as you tour all the stops on the B-Line, the new gateway to The Bourbon Trail, to get free swag.

 4. GOOOOAAALLLLLL!
 We’re gearing up for FC Cincinnati’s first MLS season.

 Get your blue and orange out and get ready to experience one of soccer’s most exciting teams!
 FC Cincinnati blazed an unprecedented path through their league, setting records and defying all expectations on their two-year, meteoric rise to their first MLS season in 2019.
 The foot-stomping, drum-bashing diehards who fill the stadium’s “The Bailey,” section keep the raucous at a fever pitch here.
 If you’ve never been to a game and witnessed our football madness, then you’re missing out on one of the most exciting spectacles in modern sport.
 As if that wasn’t enough to be excited about, FC Cincinnati will kick off this milestone season by offering the most affordable tickets in the MLS.

 5. Commemorate Survivors of the Holocaust